Elevated-Standards/repo-python-template/README.md

-# Elevated Standards Template Repository
+# Elevated Standards Python Repository Template

-This template repository equips you with the default initial files required for a Elevated Standards GitHub repository.
+This template repository equips you with the default initial files required for a Elevated Standards GitHub Python Repository.

 ## Included Files